Tiong King Sing: Pan Borneo Highway

-In 2013, Tiong urged the repair of Pan-Borneo Highway because poor road conditions had cause fatal road traffic accidents on the highway.
-In 2016, he suggests that the highway project should include up-gradation of coastal road from Bintulu to Miri and double carriageway for easier travel on the road.
-In 2017, Tiong criticised that Pan Borneo Highway up-gradation project had bypassed Bintulu, thus not benefitting the local people of Bintulu.
-In 2018, Tiong criticised the highway contractors for lack of safety warning signs, potholes and damage to public utilities.
+In 2013, Tiong urged the repair of the Pan-Borneo Highway because poor road conditions were causing fatal road traffic accidents on the highway.
+In 2016, he expressed his desire for the highway project to include expanding the coastal road connecting Bintulu and Miri into a double carriageway.
+In 2017, Tiong criticised the Pan Borneo Highway project for bypassing Bintulu, thus depriving his parliamentary constituents of its benefits.
+In 2018, Tiong criticised the highway contractors for creating potholes, causing damage to public utilities, and for not installing sufficient warning signs.